wangyunr/wangyunr.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Applied Economics and Management at Cornell University.
-My research combines applied econometrics, climate data, and financial-market analysis to study climate risk, ESG attention, agricultural finance, and risk-related decision-making.

-My work focuses on how climate variability and climate-related information shape economic and financial outcomes.
-I am particularly interested in climate risk, commodity and agricultural markets, catastrophe risk, environmental finance, and data-driven policy analysis.

-I use econometric modeling, stochastic simulation, geospatial climate data, and large-scale empirical analysis to study questions at the intersection of climate, finance, and decision-making.
+My research is organized around a central question: how does climate risk move from a physical signal to an economic response?
+I study how climate variability changes the risks people and markets face, how climate information becomes salient enough to affect attention and behavior, and how these responses shape economic outcomes and resilience.

+This question connects my work in agricultural economics and climate economics.
+Agriculture provides a natural setting because climate shocks are closely tied to production, finance, and risk management.
+My broader research extends the same perspective to public attention, financial decisions, and climate policy, with the goal of understanding how people and economic systems respond to uncertainty.

 ## Research Interests

+- Agricultural Economics
-- Climate risk and climate finance
+- Climate Economics and Policy
-- ESG attention and information economics
-- Applied econometrics and causal inference
+- Climate Risk and Economic Resilience
-- Catastrophe risk and insurance-linked securities
+- Climate Information and Behavioral Responses
+- Agricultural Finance

-## Selected Work
+## Selected Research

+### Job Market Paper

+**Attention Allocation to Climate Signals and Public Interest in ESG Topics: Evidence from Chinese Cities**
+*Economic Analysis and Policy*, 2026.

+### Other Published Paper

-- **The variability fingerprint of a warming world informing climate risk and solutions**, *Scientific Reports*, 2026.
+**The Variability Fingerprint of a Warming World Informing Climate Risk and Solutions**
+*Scientific Reports*, 2026.